Suppression of Shock X-ray Emission in Novae from Turbulent Mixing with Cool Gas: Conclusions

+We thank the anonymous reviewer for comments which helped improve the manuscript.
 BDM thanks Eliot Quataert for helpful suggestions motivating this work and Taya Govreen-Segal for conversations.
+We also thank Vikram Dwarkadas for comments on the manuscript.
 BDM acknowledges support from NASA AAG (grant number 80NSSC22K0807), the Fermi Guest Investigator Program (grant number 80NSSC24K0408) and the Simons Foundation (grant number 727700).
 L.L. gratefully acknowledges the support of the Simons Foundation under grant 965367.